 Expanding educational opportunities was a primary goal of the 20th century and was seen as the pathway to a better and more fulfilling life.
 Persistent inequities by gender and race were often discounted on the basis of differences in education and experience, which were proposed as the "true" sources of the inequality.
 Gender and race differences in these qualifications provided a partial explanation for the disparities in the types of jobs and levels of compensation.
 The historical educational advantage of men relative to women, however, is disappearing.
-Among recent cohorts, the proportion of U.S. women with at least a high school education now exceeds that of men (KC et al., 2010).
+Among recent cohorts, the proportion of U.S. women with at least a high school education now exceeds that of men (Samir et al., 2010).
 Societal trends toward more highly educated populations and the expected growth in the proportion of educated women are expected to continue.
-Educating women in the developing world is a major initiative in slowing population growth, since more educated women not only desire fewer children, but are better able to realize their fertility aspirations by having fewer children than less educated women.
+Educating women in the developing world is a major initiative in slowing population growth, because more educated women not only desire fewer children but also are better able to realize their fertility aspirations by having fewer children than less educated women.
 Research on women in Africa also points to the importance of empowering women to make decisions about their own lives.
 The social and political environment that values education, improves women's rights, promotes the importance of schooling for girls, and expands employment opportunities for women may also be the environment that encourages a reduction in family size and the utilization of contraception at the discretion of women rather than men.

-Countries with more educated populations also boast more productive workers, and the higher rates of productivity have been attributed to the enhanced skills-both general and jobspecific-learned by those with more schooling.
-Recent research has demonstrated that cognitive ability also predicts worker productivity better than any other observed personal characteristic (Neisser 1997; Schmidt and Hunter 2004; Spitz-Oener 2006), a relationship that is found in both high- and low-income countries (Behrman, Ross, and Sabot, 2008; Tansel, 1994).
-In place of using life expectancy to adjust indicators of population aging (Lutz et al., 2008), the old age dependency ratio could also be adjusted for cognitive functioning (Skirbekk, Loichinger and Weber, 2012).
-Countries with more educated populations also demonstrate higher levels of cognitive functioning among those aged 50 to 85, using immediate recall of ten words as the cognitive measure.
-Comparing Figure 3-2 with Figure 3-3, the ordering of countries is similar.
+Countries with more educated populations also boast more productive workers, and the higher rates of productivity have been attributed to the enhanced skills-both general and job-specific-learned by those with more schooling.
+Recent research has demonstrated that cognitive ability also predicts worker productivity better than any other observed personal characteristic (Neisser, 1997; Schmidt and Hunter, 2004; Spitz-Oener, 2006), a relationship that is found in both high- and low-income countries (Behrman, Ross, and Sabot, 2008; Tansel, 1994).
+In place of using life expectancy to adjust indicators of population aging (Lutz et al., 2008), the old age dependency ratio could also be adjusted for cognitive functioning (Skirbekk, Loichinger, and Weber, 2012).
+Countries with more educated populations also demonstrate higher levels of cognitive functioning among those aged 50 to 85, using immediate recall of 10 words as the cognitive measure.
+Comparing Figure 7-2 with Figure 7-3, the ordering of countries is similar.
 Northern and Central Europe and the United States have more than 90 percent of their populations completing lower secondary education or more, with rates above 70 percent even at older ages.
 Southern Europe, China, and Mexico show sharp educational differences between their older and younger cohorts, with the majority of younger cohorts completing lower secondary schooling, but completion rates less than 30 percent at older ages.
-Word recall is also highest in Northern and Central Europe and the United States.
-For example, a 53-year-old respondent in Mexico functions at the same level as a 78-year-old in the United States, on average (Skirbekk, Loichinger, and Weber, 2012).
-Research has linked variation in cognition at older ages to a range of factors including education and literacy, nutrition, vaccinations, and physical and mental activity levels, which can provide at least part of the explanation for why seniors perform poorer in some countries relative to others (Kagitcibasi and Biricik, 2011; Khaleefaa, Abdelwahidb, and Addulradic, 2008; te Nijenhuis et al., 2011).
-In addition, better cognitive performance has been attributed to occupational complexity, increased mental activity, and increased synaptic density resulting from increased mental stimulation.
-Cohort differences in cognitive ability at younger ages had been documented for those born in the first half of the 20th century (Flynn, 1987; Tuddenham, 1948).
-The process of cohort replacement will gradually supplant earlier-born cohorts with later-born, more highly functioning cohorts, and if the trend toward improved cognitive functioning continues, so will this replacement process.
+Word recall is also highest in Northern and Central